Skip to main content

 Continuity clinics: Year-long

-Continuity clinics are held 1-2 half-days a week during non-service months.
+Continuity clinics are held one to two half-days a week during non-service months.

 On the inpatient service, fellows oversee a multidisciplinary team including residents, medical students, pharmacists, dietitians, social workers and case managers in the management of all inpatients.
 Fellows provide inpatient consultation services along with faculty.
 Fellows participate in all inpatient and consult endoscopies during these months.